 - In the Splunk Connection window, enter a server URL and login credentials, and then click Sign In.
 Prepend the URL with https://.

-- After Tableau Desktop connects to your Splunk Enterprise instance, choose a table from the list that appears.
-(Each table corresponds to a saved search in Splunk Enterprise.)
+- After Tableau Desktop connects to your Splunk platform instance, choose a table from the list that appears.
+(Each table corresponds to a saved search in the Splunk software.)

 - Give the connection a name, and then click OK.